First grade: United Kingdom

 In England and Wales, the first year of primary school is called reception, with pupils 4 to 5 years old.
 However, the first compulsory school year is Year One, when children are five.
 As most primary schools have a reception class which is treated like a compulsory school year, i.e. the children wear a uniform and have the same school hours, most children start school in reception.
 The first grade is the equivalent of Year Two.

 Scottish pupils usually enter the corresponding stage one year younger.
 In Northern Ireland. they are two years younger.
 In Scotland, first grade is equivalent to Primary 3.
 Pupils in Primary 3 are 7 to 8 years old.
-Scotland calls these grades primary school, as Primary 1 starts after kindergarten (nursery school) at 4 to 5 years of age.
-Primary school continues through Primary 6.
+Scotland these grades primary school, as Primary 1 starts after kindergarten (nursery school) at 4 to 5 years of age.
+Primary school continues through Primary 7.